- Aims & Objective

 Interactive sessions with lots of questions and answers are held and legal literacy reading material is also distributed in languages best understood in that region.

-Till date successful village camps have been held in more than (no of villages) including Somatwadi, Sonwadi, Dehu, Kashti, Padegaon, Kanhur Mesai, Kondhanpur etc.
+Till date successful village camps have been held in more than (many villages) including Somatwadi, Sonwadi, Dehu, Kashti, Padegaon, Kanhur Mesai, Kondhanpur etc.

 - School Camps